MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 IoT solutions must consider security and privacy measures across all layers.
 Security measures include device and user identity, authentication and authorization, data protection for data at rest and in transit, and strategies for data attestation.

-In connected products architectures, the heterogeneity and distribution of environments, and the limited control over product use, determine security.
+In connected products architectures, limited control over product use in heterogeneous and widely-distributed environments affects security.
 According to the Microsoft Threat Modeling Tool [STRIDE](/azure/security/develop/threat-modeling-tool-threats#stride) model, the highest risk to devices is from tampering, and the threat to services is from denial of services from hijacked devices.

 In connected operations architectures, the security requirements for the deployment environment are important.
 Security focuses on specific OT environment requirements and deployment models, such as [ISA95](https://www.isa.org/standards-and-publications/isa-standards/isa-standards-committees/isa95) and Purdue, and integration with the cloud-based IoT platform.
-Based on [STRIDE](/azure/security/develop/threat-modeling-tool-threats#stride), the highest risks for connected operations are spoofing, tampering, information disclosure, and elevation of privilege.
+Based on [STRIDE](/azure/security/develop/threat-modeling-tool-threats#stride), the highest security risks for connected operations are spoofing, tampering, information disclosure, and elevation of privilege.

-### Scale
+### Scalability

 IoT solutions must be able to support *hyper-scalability*, with millions of connected devices and events ingesting large amounts of data at high frequency.
 IoT solutions must enable proof of concept and pilot projects that start with a few devices and events, and then scale out to hyper-scale dimensions.
 Considering the scalability of each architectural layer is essential to IoT solution success.

 In connected products architectures, scale describes the number of devices.
-In most cases, each device has a limited set of data and interactions, controlled by the device builder, and scale comes only from the number of devices deployed.
+In most cases, each device has a limited set of data and interactions, controlled by the device builder, and scalability comes only from the number of devices deployed.

 In connected operations architectures, scalability depends on the number of messages and events to process.
 In general, the number of machines and devices is limited, but OT machines and devices send large numbers of messages and events.

 ### Flexibility